 Having inadequate blood levels of vitamin D is common among women who suffer from PMS.
 A 2005 study measured the risk of developing PMS symptoms alongside levels of calcium and vitamin D. Results from that study indicated a connection, and suggest that a high intake of vitamin D and calcium can reduce the risk of developing PMS.

 A double-blind study of 20 patients indicated that magnesium can help prevent and relieve menstrual headaches.
-A second study found that a group of women taking magnesium along with vitamin B6 had reduced cravings, anxiety, and depression due to PMS.
+A second study found that a group of women taking magnesium along with vitamin B6 had reduced cravings and stress due to PMS.

 This is the kind of fat your body thrives on.
 Omega-3s are vital for overall health, supporting the eyes, heart, joints, and brain.
 A double blind study found that taking a daily dose of omega-3 fatty acids reduced both physical and emotional symptoms of PMS including depression, anxiety, lack of concentration, headache, bloating, and breast tenderness.